csjoh/unraidicons/README.md

 # unraidicons
-Custom VM icons for unRAID.
+Custom VM and Docker icons for unRAID.